AEC Matador: Service

-Six armoured flamethrowers, the 'Heavy Cockatrice' on the 6×6 chassis, were used by the RAF for airfield defence.
+Six armoured flamethrowers, the 'Heavy Cockatrice' on the 6×6 chassis, were used by the RAF for airfield defence against paratroopers.

 In 1942/43, for the North African campaign, some Matadors mounted the 6-pounder anti-tank gun to give the AEC Mk1 Gun Carrier "Deacon".

 The Canadian Army used the Matador during World War II.

 Post-war

 Post-war, the Matador was found in civilian use as a recovery truck, a showman's vehicle, and general contractor use.
 It was also useful for forestry work because of its good off-road performance.
 When used as a bus fleet recovery truck, many were fitted with lifting jibs for suspended towing and re-bodied with semi-enclosed bodies, often based on bodywork from scrapped buses.